Optimal Debiased Inference on Privatized Data via Indirect Estimation and Parametric Bootstrap: Introduction

 \subsection{Our contributions}

 We propose a novel framework for frequentist statistical inference under differential privacy by optimally post-processing the DP-released statistic to obtain a consistent estimator of the parameter of interest.
 This estimator is used in a debiased inference pipeline based on indirect estimation and parametric bootstrap.
-Our main contributions are as follows: \begin{itemize} \item We identify that the estimation bias of existing private inference procedures primarily stem from directly using the DP output as a plug-in estimator.
+Our main contributions are as follows: \begin{itemize} \item We identify that the bias of existing private inference procedures primarily stem from directly using the DP output as a plug-in estimator.
 We address this by introducing an adaptive indirect estimator that leverages knowledge of the data-generating process and the DP mechanism.
-We prove that this estimator is consistent and achieves the minimum asymptotic variance among all well-behaved consistent estimators. \item While the indirect inference method \citep{gourieroux1993indirect} used the asymptotic normality of the indirect estimator to perform inference, for DP inference, the asymptotic normality may not hold due to the DP noises added.
-Therefore, we generalize the asymptotic properties and use PB to approximate the sampling distribution of the indirect estimator for better finite-sample performance.
-We also propose an adaptive indirect estimator that automatically achieves the optimal asymptotic variance among all well-behaved consistent estimators, without the need for carefully chosen hyperparameters. \item Through three numerical simulations on statistical inference with private CIs and HTs, in the settings of location-scale normal, simple linear regression, and logistic regression, we improve over state-of-the-art methods regarding both validity and efficiency. \end{itemize}
+We prove that this estimator is consistent and achieves the minimum asymptotic variance among well-behaved consistent estimators which are based on the same DP summaries. \item We generalize the asymptotic analysis of the indirect inference method \citep{gourieroux1993indirect} to account for potential non-asymptotic normality, due to the DP noises, and use PB to approximate the sampling distribution of the indirect estimator for better finite-sample performance. \item To address possible model mis-specification and to accommodate models that may not satisfy our assumptions, we also develop theory to justify when surrogate models can be used while maintaining the same asymptotic results. \item Through numerical simulations on statistical inference with private confidence sets and HTs, in the settings of location-scale normal, simple linear regression, logistic regression, and a naive Bayes classifier, we improve over state-of-the-art methods in terms of both validity and efficiency. \end{itemize}

 While our methdology is motivated by privatized statistics, our framework can be applied in any setting where a low-dimensional summary statistic is available.
 Thus, our results may be of independent interest for other statistical problems.